tw-haiven/haiven/README.md

 #### Build an image with your knowledge pack

-Look at the [Community Knowledge Pack repository](https://github.com/tw-team-ai/team-ai-community-knowledge-pack) for an example of a `Dockerfile` that helps you bake your own knowledge pack into a Team AI image that you can then deploy to your own environment.
+Look at the [Community Knowledge Pack repository](https://github.com/tw-haiven/haiven-community-knowledge-pack) for an example of a `Dockerfile` that helps you bake your own knowledge pack into a Haiven image that you can then deploy to your own environment.
 When you do the deployment, remember to set the environment variables and secrets described in the `.env` template files in that runtime.

 ### Configure more models
 #### Setup models